pfultz2/Tick/doc/src/design.md

         ));
     };

 However, it can be easy to forget to put the `1` in there.
-So instead we use a `tick::valid` template class, like this:
+So instead we use a `valid` template class, like this:

     TICK_TRAIT(is_incrementable)
     {
         template<class T>
-        auto require(T&& x) -> tick::valid<
+        auto require(T&& x) -> valid<
             decltype(x++),
             decltype(++x)
         >;